 The Strategic Policing and Crime Board meets regularly in public (rules of procedure are published on our website), receiving reports on performance against the objectives in this plan together with crime data, finance, professional standards and complaints and personnel information.
 The Board also considers reports on the performance of the Commissioner's office.
 The Board will be supporting work with the Chief Constable on the transformational change at the heart of the WMP2020 programme.
 The Board will make more use of the findings and recommendations from external evaluations to inform its work, such as those from the Office of the Surveillance Commissioner and the Interception of Communications Commissioner, as well as those from HM Inspectorate of Constabulary and others.
+We have already, for example, stated that we will ask HM Inspectorate of Constabulary to review our work to address child abuse.

-Four board members, alongside an independent Chair appointed jointly with the Chief Constable, make up the Joint Audit Committee.
+Four Board members, alongside an independent Chair appointed jointly with the Chief Constable, make up the Joint Audit Committee.
 The Committee meets quarterly in public to provide independent, effective assurance about both the adequacy of financial management and reporting, and the management of other processes required to achieve corporate and service objectives, which in turn delivers good corporate governance.
 Agendas, reports and minutes are published on our website.